What is the Metaverse? Should we see the future of the Internet in this?

 Audio and video calls

 Like Skype, you can make calls with Microsoft Teams, audio, or video.
 You will find screen sharing and remote control features.
 If you have to meet with clients, prospects, or partners and are in a non-professional environment, Microsoft Teams allows you to blur the background or even add wallpaper (open space, office, meeting room).

 Thanks to its connection with Exchange, you can manage your calendar and send meeting invitations remotely directly from the application.
 These contain a link that allows recipients to connect to the meeting remotely, even if they do not have a Microsoft account.

 Teams can also support telephony (VOIP).
 With Teams, make calls with a local number and received on your application (mobile and desktop) or a Teams-compatible landline calls received on your direct line or switchboard.
 This feature ensures a seamless unified communication experience for your users.

-The innovation, and the power of Teams, resides in the Teams part.
-This specific Teams tab groups the teams you have created or people inside or outside your organization have added you.
-Inside these teams, you can create channels, i.e. sub-teams, submit all team members’ access.
-For example, you can create a team for a department and channels per project.
+The innovation, and the power of Teams, reside on the Team's part.
+This specific Teams tab groups the teams you have created, or people inside or outside your organization have added you.
+Inside these teams, you can create channels, i.e., sub-teams, and submit all team members' access.
+For example, you can create a group for a department and channels per project.

 Learn more about: